-PCE first evaluated the projected load in the CEC 2017 IEPR forecast and load profile in the CPUC's GHG Calculator for IRP v1.4.5.
+PCE first evaluated the projected load in the CEC 2017 IEPR forecast and the load profile in the GHG Calculator for IRP v1.4.5.
 While the total GWh projected in the CEC 2017 IEPR forecast are in line with PCE's internal estimates, the shape of the load profile differed from PCE's internal load forecast.
 PCE's internal load forecast is based on actual historical usage.
 As evident in Figure 2, PCE's forecasted load shape is higher in the winter months and lower in the summer months than the conforming load profile.
 This is due to PCE's territory being located in a more temperate region than the state average, requiring less air conditioning load in the summer.
-This discrepancy results in a much higher forecast.
+This discrepancy results in a much higher forecast peak load using the load forecast contained in the GHG Calculator than using PCE's internal load profile forecast.
 In the Lessons Learned section below, we discuss in more detail the potential impacts of this type of discrepancy.

-PCE matched its baseline resources with the categories provided in the CPUC's GHG Calculator v1.4.5.
-Once the contracted resources were included in the CPUC's GHG Calculator, PCE evaluated the open position calculated by the GHG calculator on an hourly basis.
+PCE matched its baseline resources with the categories provided in the GHG Calculator.
+Once the contracted resources were included in the GHG Calculator, PCE evaluated the open position calculated by the GHG Calculator on an hourly basis.